The Complete Guide to Buying a Shower Pump

-Postive Head Shower Pumps Under £150
+Positive Head Shower Pumps - Under £150

-Salamander CT75 Xtra 2.0 Bar (15mm)
+Salamander CT75 Xtra 2.0 Bar

-Stuart Turner ShowerMate Eco S2.0 Twin (15mm)
+Stuart Turner ShowerMate Eco S2.0 Twin

-Negative Head Shower Pumps Under £150
+Negative Head Shower Pumps - Under £150

 Grundfos Niagara STC-1.5 CN

-Search Prices on the Grundfos Niagara STC-1.5 CN here
+Search Prices on the Grundfos Niagara STC-1.5 CN here.

 Salamander CT Force 20SU 2.0

 If you’re looking for ease of installation at a bargain price, then look no further than Salamander's finest, budget negative head shower pump.
 Built using Salamander’s unique technology (NVR), the CT Force has won several awards for its superb sound cancelling abilities.
-Another great pump with a great price to match.

-Positive Head Shower Pumps Under £300
+Positive Head Shower Pumps - Under £300

-Grundfos Amazon SSP-3.0B (22mm)
+Grundfos Amazon SSP-3.0B

-Search Prices on Grundfos Amazon SSP-3.0B here
+Search Prices on Grundfos Amazon SSP-3.0B here.

 Salamander CT Force 20PT 2.0 Bar

-This is one of the more expensive Salamander pumps on the market, and with the latest in patented noise vibration reduction technology – it definitely counts as money well spent.
+This is one of the more expensive pumps on the market, and with the latest in patented noise vibration reduction technology – it definitely counts as money well spent.
 Pumping out a huge 2 bars of pressure, the twin pump boasts quality design, maximum power and reduced noise at a super low price.
 A must consider “middle of the road” option.

-Search Prices on Salamander CT Force 20PT 2.0 Bar here
+Search Prices on Salamander CT Force 20PT 2.0 Bar here.

-Negative Head Shower Pumps Under £300
+Negative Head Shower Pumps - Under £300

 Stuart Turner Monsoon S2.0 Bar

-Search Prices on Stuart Turner Monsoon S2.0 Bar here
+Search Prices on Stuart Turner Monsoon S2.0 Bar here.

 Grundfos STR2-2.0 CN Twin Impeller

 New to the market, the STR2 range by Grundfos is one of the ultimate universal (negative head capabilities) pumps on the market.
-This regenerative style pump has been specifically designed to minimise turbulence within the pump head, giving performance with low noise.
-This smooth and reliable negative head shower pump is one of the best on the market and it comes at an affordable price.
+This regenerative style pump has been specifically designed to minimise turbulence within the pump head, giving a quality performance with low noise.
+This smooth and reliable negative head design is one of the best on the market, and it comes at an affordable price.

-Search Prices on Grundfos STR2 - 2.0 CN Twin Impeller here
+Search Prices on Grundfos STR2 - 2.0 CN Twin Impeller here.

-Positive Head Shower Pumps £300 or above
+Positive Head Shower Pumps - £300 or above

 Stuart Turner Monsoon S4.5 Bar